 It depends on the nail salon or spa, but the average cost is $20 to $40 on top of the cost of your regular manicure.

-So how do I do it at home?
+So how do I do a paraffin manicure at home?

 Is there anything else I need to know?